 - Foreign Configuration

 - 1 Enter the Ctrl-R utility

-- Import the foreign configuration (right click "controller" for a drop-down menu with this selection).
+- 2 Import the foreign configuration (right click "controller" for a drop-down menu with this selection).

-- Failed Virtual Disks - NOTE: This warning message appears if one or more virtual disk(s) are spanned across two or more enclosures or if an enclosure in split mode is shared by one server. - 1 During POST, press <Ctrl><R> to enter the Ctrl-R utility. - 2 Find the virtual disk(s) marked as Failed and record all settings from the Properties screen, including RAID level, physical disk members, physical disk order (sequence), virtual disk size, and stripe (element) size. - 3 Delete the failed virtual disk - 4 Clear the remaining foreign configuration. - 5 Re-create the original virtual disk using the original set of disk drives, and the identical parameters recorded in step 2.
-This re-establishes the configuration information. - NOTE: Do not initialize the new virtual disks. - Exit the Ctrl-R utility and boot to the operating system.
+- Failed Virtual Disks

+NOTE: This warning message appears if one or more virtual disk(s) are spanned across two or more enclosures or if an enclosure in split mode is shared by one server.

+- 3 During POST, press <Ctrl><R> to enter the Ctrl-R utility. - 4 Find the virtual disk(s) marked as Failed and record all settings from the Properties screen, including RAID level, physical disk members, physical disk order (sequence), virtual disk size, and stripe (element) size. - 5 Delete the failed virtual disk. - 6 Clear the remaining foreign configuration. - 7 Re-create the original virtual disk using the original set of physical disks, and the identical parameters recorded in step 4.
+This re-establishes the configuration information.

+NOTE: Do not initialize the new virtual disks.

+8 Exit the Ctrl-R utility and boot to the operating system.

-For more information on the Ctrl-R utility, see the Dell PERC5/E Adapter User's Guide.
+For more information on the Ctrl-R utility, see the Dell PERC 6/E Adapter User's Guide.